JKpink/CoMLRL/README.md

 <p><img src="docs/assets/sponsors.jpg" width="800px;" alt=""/></p>

 We welcome computational sponsorship to support the continued development of CoMLRL.
-If you are interested in sponsoring this project, please contact us.
+If you are interested in supporting this project, please contact us.
 <a href="mailto:liu.shuo2@northeastern.edu"><img src="docs/assets/email.svg" width="22px" alt="Email"/></a>

 ## Citation